 The First Division Museum is ready to deploy to your classroom!

-For those who want the field trip experience right in their ownclassroom, Boots on the Ground is a presentation bringing museum artifacts and presenters to you!
+For those who want the field trip experience right in their own classroom, we bring museum artifacts and presenters to you!
 With an emphasis on the 1st Infantry Division of the U.S. Army, our educators bring history trunks to the classroom and tell the story of the Division and its individual soldiers, creating a more personal picture of war.
 Using activities, maps, PowerPoint and tactile elements, the presenters strive to augment the lessons learned in school.

 For more information or to request a program please contact the Museum Educator at MTyer@FDMuseum.org.

-For more information or to request a speaker please contact the Volunteer Coordinator at JGillaspie@FDMuseum.org.
+For more information or to request a speaker please contact the Museum Education Coordinator at MTyer@FDMuseum.org.

 Newspapers and Political Cartoons